 “If you have ever seen a WTT match you have seen my philosophy of life in action – men and women, competing together, on a team and both genders making equal contributions to the result.”

 — WTT co-founder Billie Jean King

-In July 2015, Mylan WTT became the fifth major professional team sports league in the U.S. to reach the 40th season milestone.
-In 2017, team owners Mark Ein and Fred Luddy acquired majority ownership of the organization.
-On the recreational side of the sport, the Mylan WTT Recreational League operates team leagues and events, providing grassroots programming throughout the year.
+In July 2015, WTT became the fifth major professional team sports league in the U.S. to reach the 40th season milestone.
+Owned by innovator Fred Luddy and entrepreneur Eric Davidson.
+On the community side of the sport, WTT Community Tennis operates team leagues and events, providing grassroots programming throughout the year.

 Learn more about the history and league champions of World TeamTennis on the history page.